packet-nova/packet-nova.github.io/_posts/2025-12-15-Data-Oriented-Inheritance.md

 This design is perfectly reasonable as a stepping-stone, but it still will have the problem when we want to create a new property.
 You'll have to then go back into each static method and update it with the new parameter.

 #### Using a Record
 Another alternative is to define `Monster` as a **record**.
-These work great for immutable data containers.
-Records automatically provide equality, `ToString()`, and several other features, making them convenient for simple data objects.
+These are ideal for data containers because records are **immutable by default** and automatically provide equality checks, `ToString()`, and other features.
 The intricate details of Records are outside the scope here.
 ```cs
 public record Monster(MonsterType monsterType, string Name, int StartingHP);
 ```